July 28 – September 9, 2023

 Artist’s Biography

-Mona Sah grew up in Bandar-e Anzali, a small city in Northern Iran; the artist’s education in art began in high school with a focus on graphic design.
+Mona Sahi grew up in Bandar-e Anzali, a small city in Northern Iran; the artist’s education in art began in high school with a focus on graphic design.
 She continued her undergraduate studies in design, which she eventually switched to visual arts with a focus on painting.
 This shift began her artistic journey, driven by her sensitivity to the world around her.
 While working toward a BFA in Painting at the University of Guilan in Rasht, Iran, Mona participated in several art exhibitions in Rasht, Bandar-e Anzali, Isfahan, and Tehran.
 While pursuing her artistic journey, she started teaching visual arts to children in Rasht, immediately after her graduation from the University of Guilan.
 Shortly before immigrating to Canada in 2020, Sahi’s compelling body of work was featured in her solo exhibition “Symptom” at Kalhor Gallery in Rasht.
 Since her arrival in Edmonton in 2022, Mona has continued her art teaching career and has been responsible for organizing and leading several art workshops at the Paint Spot in Edmonton.
 Her works have been exhibited in several group exhibitions at Harcourt House Artist Run Centre and Naess Gallery.
 Mona has been an active member of Edmonton’s visual arts community and currently practices art in her studio at Harcourt House.

 Top Image: From the series “Metamorphosis“(detail) 2023, drawing on birch panel.